vidyagames998/vidyagames998.github.io/eldenring/index.md

 I wanted to write a guide as if I were choosing to play the game first time and recommending how I would approach the game.

+With this guide you should be able to complete the game in about 10 hours.

 ## Starting off

 There are many classes and many ways to play this game.